FasterXML/jackson-datatype-hibernate/README.md

-Project to build [Jackson](../../../jackson) module (jar) to support JSON serialization and deserialization of Hibernate (https://hibernate.org) specific datatypes and properties; especially lazy-loading aspects.
+Project to build [Jackson](../../../jackson) module to support JSON serialization and deserialization of Hibernate (https://hibernate.org) specific data types and properties; and features like lazy-loading.

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.fasterxml.jackson.datatype/jackson-datatype-hibernate5/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.fasterxml.jackson.datatype/jackson-datatype-hibernate5/)
 [![Javadoc](https://javadoc.io/badge/com.fasterxml.jackson.datatype/jackson-datatype-hibernate5.svg)](https://www.javadoc.io/doc/com.fasterxml.jackson.datatype/jackson-datatype-hibernate5)

 ## Status

-As of version 2.0 module is usable and used by non-trivial number of developers and projects.
+Module is usable and supported for Jackson 2.x. and used by non-trivial number of developers and projects.

+Currently (October 2025) module is **NOT supported for Jackson 3.x** due to lack of active maintainer.
+It is considered Deprecated as part of [JSTEP-9](https://github.com/FasterXML/jackson-future-ideas/wiki/JSTEP-9).

 Note: Hibernate 4.x, 5.x, 6.x and 7.x are supported (5.x starting with Jackson 2.6; 6.x with Jackson 2.15 and 7.x with Jackson 2.20) but they require different jars, and Maven artifact names (and jar names differ).